jamesonrader/AudioQR/README.md

-# Welcome to the world's fastest, longest-range data-over-audio solution.
+# High Reliability Acoustic Modem

 ## CUE Audio

+CUE Audio provides an extremely reliable acoustic modem, permitting data exchange between any two devices with a microphone or speaker.
+CUE typically operates in the near-ultrasonic frequency band (17.5-19.5kHz) in order to be inaudible to the majority of people but detectable by commonplace microphones.
+Trusted by many of the world's largest brands and deployed on over nine million devices, with CUE you will have access to the world's most advanced acoustic modem.

-Unlike any competing data-over-audio solution, which work only in quiet environments over short distances (a few cm to 3 meters), we've utilized this solution to successfully broadcasted ultrasonic signals in indoor/outdoor environments to crowds of 80,000+ stadium attendees, with a propagation distance of over 150 meters and negligible latency above the speed of sound.
+Unlike alternative data-over-audio solution, which work only in quiet environments over short distances (a few cm to 3 meters), we've utilized this solution to successfully broadcasted ultrasonic signals in indoor/outdoor environments to crowds of 80,000+ stadium attendees, with a propagation distance of over 150 meters and negligible latency above the speed of sound.

 ##### Advantages include: